-What to bring is different for each family.
-Click here for a mostly-comprehensive checklist of items.
+What to bring may be different for each family; click here for comprehensive checklist of items.

 Click here for the reservation form.

-Each park has surprisingly comfortable, weatherproof shelters.
-Shelters are screened in, measuring 12 x 16 and each has a light, electrical receptacle, picnic table, water spigot, grill, and firepit.
+Each park has comfortable weatherproof shelters.
+Shelters are screened in, measuring 12′ x 16′, and each has a light, electrical outlet, picnic table, water spigot, grill, and fire pit.
 Some families prefer to sleep in a tent, which they can erect near their shelter.

-Breakfasts are varied, delicious, and cooked to order by Dick Hildenbrand and crew on his very own Chuckwagon.
-Saturday dinner is a "pitch-in" affair with participants fixing their favorite dishes to share with others.
-Dallas' five-star restaurants can't compete.
+Breakfasts are cooked to order by our own Dick Hildenbrand and crew on the famous chuckwagon.
+Bring your own provisions for lunches.
+Saturday dinner is a combined effort, with participants fixing their favorite dishes to share with others.
 Coffee, tea, and cocoa are available around the clock.

-Traditionally we congregate around the campfire in true Community UU fashion to chat, play instruments, sing songs, roast marshmallows...
+Traditionally we congregate around the campfire to chat, play instruments, sing songs, roast marshmallows, and tell stories.

-For more information, contact Dick Hildenbrand or e-mail Outdoor Adventure.
+For more information, contact Dick Hildenbrand or e-mail email@example.com.